department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/sitewide-issues-in-vsa-work.md

 > I'm adding items to this document, and will delete this message and the work-in-progress slug when complete.

 The following issues are sitewide and vendor issues in launched VSA work.
 These issues are in-process of being addressed by VSP or the vendor.
+There is also a [list of all VFS open issues](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/accessibility/508-product-review-list.md).

 ## 508-defect-0 Critical